-To study Mathematics at A Level, you need to have achieved at least a grade 7 in Mathematics at GCSE.
+To study Mathematics at A Level, you need to have achieved at least a grade 7 in Mathematics at GCSE, ideally a grade 8.

 You should enjoy problem solving and be confident in your use of algebra.

 The Pure content is examined over two papers - any topic could come up on either paper.
 The third exam is a mixture of Statistics and Mechanics.